Saint Edward's School: History

-The school was incorporated in 1964 and opened on September 22, 1965, to 31 students in grades five through eight.
+The school was incorporated in 1964 and opened the Riomar campus on September 22, 1965, to 31 students in grades five through eight.
 It is affiliated with the Episcopal Church.
 Dale Sorensen served as the second head of the school and stabilized the finances at the fledgling school.
+The school built the current campus in 1972.

 The school expanded aggressively in the 90s with an enrollment of over 900 students.
 Multiple construction projects in 1999, combined with a sagging economy, triggered severe financial problems and school accrued a large debt by the early 2000s.
-Michael Mersky, who was appointed the 7th head of the school in 2009, launched an ambitious fund raising effort for the Pirate Fund and by mid-2010, school announced that it has successfully gotten rid of the debt.
+Michael Mersky, who was appointed the 7th head of the school in 2009, launched an ambitious fund raising effort for the Pirate Fund.
 Part of the school restructuring necessitated selling the lower school campus, which was then situated in Riomar country club.

-In the year 2010, the campus was changed to a "one campus school", eliminating the lower school campus, and bringing everyone onto the middle and upper school campus.
+In 2010, the campus was changed to a "one campus school", eliminating the lower school campus, and bringing everyone onto the middle and upper school campus.
+By mid-2010, school announced that it has successfully gotten rid of the debt.